A TO Z TERMINOLOGY

 Carbon Steel – Steel whose physical properties are chiefly the result of the percentage of carbon contained in it; and iron-carbon alloy in which the carbon is the most important constituent, ranging from 0.04%-1.40%.
 It is also referred to as plain carbon steel or straight carbon steel.
 Minor elements also present in carbon steel include manganese, phosphorus, sulfur, and usually silicon.

-Casehardening – A heat-treatment process, applied to steel or iron-carbon alloys, by which a harder outside is obtained over a softer interior; depth or increased hardness depends upon length of treatment.
+Casehardening – A heat-treatment process, applied to steel or iron-carbon alloys, by which a harder outside is obtained over a softer interior; depth or increased hardness depends upon the length of treatment.

 Cast steel – Molten steel cooled and solidified in a mold.

-Cellulose – A chemical of carbon, hydrogen and oxygen.
+Cellulose – A chemical of carbon, hydrogen, and oxygen.
 As used in mild steel electrode coatings, it consists of wood pulp or flour.

 Chip Test – A test used to identify a metal.
 The metal is chipped off using a cold chisel and hammer.
 The resulting underlying pattern in the metal is unique to several classes of ferrous metals.

-Chopper – A high performance plasma arc power source design using semiconductor switching techniques.
+Chopper – A high-performance plasma arc power source design using semiconductor switching techniques.

 Cladding – A surfacing variation that deposits or applies surfacing material usually to improve corrosion or heat resistance.

 Clear Puddle – A puddle the is not crowded by slag or an erratic arc.